taowen/vue-db/README.md

 * cross component data sync, such as form
 * load data from backend and keeping it up to date

-It is a bit controversial to ditch so called `view model` and keeping state directly inside the `view`. "entities should not be multiplied beyond necessity"
+It is a bit controversial to ditch so called `view model` and keeping state directly inside the `view`. "entities should not be multiplied beyond necessity" - occam's razor

 ## Form